 Modules

-01. Theoretical foundations and preliminary translation exercise
+Introduction and preliminary translation task

 • Introduction to audiovisual translation

-• Translation techniques applied to audiovisual texts.
-AVT terminology
+• Translation techniques applied to audiovisual texts

-• Specific problems posed by audiovisual translation (cultural references, humor, multilingual films, songs, etc.)
+• Specific problems posed by audiovisual translation

-• 02.
-Documentation techniques applied to audiovisual translation
+• Documentation techniques applied to audiovisual translation

 • Documentation resources for audiovisual translation